FiveN1/nymphaea/README.md

 # Nymphaea

 Nymphaea is C a library designed for creating programmable art.

 Nymphaea is powerful yet easy to understand.

 Use this library as you like!

 ## 🌸About
-- Nymphaea makes it easy to write C programs, that dont limit you.
+- Nymphaea makes it easy to write C programs.
 - Nymphaea is data oriented.
 - Nymphaea also does not use any global variables (almost) so you can easily understand the flow of your programs data.
 - Nymphaea is simple yet powerful.